Overview of New Jersey Mortgages

 New Jersey Mortgages Overview

 As is typical of many Northeastern states, property in New Jersey is pricier than the nation’s average.
-The average home sells for $303,350, which is above the nation’s average of $236,450, according to Zillow.
+The median home value in the state is $348,800.

-The conforming limits for New Jersey counties range from the standard $417,000 up to $625,500.
-The FHA loan limits see a lot of variation.
-Just one county – Cumberland – has the average $271,050 limit.
-Twelve counties have conforming and FHA loan limits of $625,500.
-They are Bergen, Essex, Hudson, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somserset, Sussex and Union.
+The conforming limits for New Jersey counties range from the standard $647,200 up to $970,800.
+FHA loan limits see a lot of variation too.
+In fact, Cumberland, Mercer, Warren and Atlantic Counties are the only ones that have the national average $420,680 limit.
+There are several counties have conforming and FHA loan limits of $970,800.
 The higher than average loan limits are an indication of how expensive real estate is in New Jersey.

 Conforming and FHA Loan Limits by County